 We will also ask you to submit a 2-page personal statement.
 The personal statement is your opportunity to share information that has not appeared elsewhere on the application––information that you think we should know when making an admissions decision.
 You may want to use this space to tell us why you’re interested in attending law school, to explain an inconsistency in your academic record, or to describe your professional goals.
 Whatever you decide to write about, we hope your statement will help us achieve a fuller understanding of who you are and why you want to attend Trials.

 After reviewing applications, we will contact final round applicants to request official transcripts and letters of recommendations and to conduct personal interviews.
 Interviews are held via Skype.
 The purpose of the interview is to allow us to address any questions about your application we may have and to make sure you understand and are committed to the Trials program.

+The deadline to submit your application is February 15, 2019.
 You will receive a decision by April 15th of the year for which you are applying.
 If you have any questions along the way, please contact us.